Diocese of Toledo, Ohio: Coat of arms

-The arms of the Diocese of Toledo are based upon those of Toledo, Spain, which bears a silver tower on a plain red field.
-By changing the field to one half of blue (dexter) and half of red (sinister) the arms are significantly different from the original, and there is effected, in conjunction with the silver tower, a combination of red, white, and blue.
-The tower is marked with a red cross.
+In the coat of arms for the Diocese of Toledo, the field is one half blue (dexter) and one half red (sinister).
+A silver tower with a red cross appears on the field.
+This coat of arms is based on the coat of arms for the City of Toledo in Spain.

 Heraldist Pierre de Chaignon la Rose designed the diocesan arms in 1912.
 The formal heraldic blazon is Per pale azure and gules, a tower triply-turreted, the central turret the tallest, argent, charged with a cross-humetty of the second.